Pharaoh’s Parade Excerpt from MAGIC OF THE NILE Romantasy in Ancient Egypt

 egypt postcard

-Continuing with the excerpts from MAGIC OF THE NILE =>This excerpt follows after last MagicOfTheNile_1600x2400week’s.
-Finally alone in the temple’s office, Sahure has confronted Tyema about her “masquerade” on the night of the festival.
+From MAGIC OF THE NILE =>Finally alone in the temple’s office, Sahure has confronted Tyema about her “masquerade” on the night of the festival.
 The innkeeper Sahure overheard talking about her in the previous snippet is her brother-in-law, by the way.
-(A little creative punctuation and editing has occurred here.) :

 “Oh dear, I was hoping no one in the family had seen me.”
 Tyema knew she’d be dealing with the gossip and fallout of her excursion for a long time – her aunts, nieces and female cousins would want all the details, none of which she planned to supply, innocuous though the night had been.